 Tru-Curve™ – Continually Optimizing Performance

 Tru-Curve is a process that occurs when ECOMAX® raises the turbine’s baseload fuel-to-air ratio while simultaneously managing both emissions and combustor dynamics within acceptable levels.
-It safely optimizes baseload performance of an operator’s plant when they deem it advantageous, and can remove this effect whenever required.
+It safely optimizes the baseload performance of an operator’s plant when they deem it advantageous, and can remove this effect whenever required.

 Combustion Dynamics Monitoring System (CDMS)

-CDMS prevent high dynamic amplitudes that can cause damage to components.
+CDMS prevents high dynamic amplitudes that can cause damage to components.
 The acoustic behavior of each combustor is continuously observed and documented.
 These systems have the additional benefit of indicating changes in dynamics associated with hardware failure.
 This allows users to pinpoint combustor issues and take action before additional failure or damage occurs.

 Permanent CDMS have been developed for continuously monitoring dynamics.
 These systems provide round-the-clock monitoring so that tuning changes can be made whenever necessary.
-There are two basic types: low temperature auto-purging and high temperature non-purging systems.
+There are two basic types: low-temperature auto-purging and high-temperature non-purging systems.
 The difference between the two is the location of the sensor with respect to the turbine compartment.

 CDMS is a necessary tool required to run ECOMAX® automated tuning technology.